-- The Occupational Health service is here to provide health advice about work related health matters. - Advise managers and colleagues in relation to fitness at work. - Recommend workplace adjustments /adaptations and suitability to work. - Support with Health promotion.
+- The Occupational Health Service is here to provide health advice about work related health matters. - Advise managers and colleagues in relation to fitness at work. - Recommend workplace adjustments / adaptations and suitability to work. - Support with Health promotion.

-Why are we bringing Occupational Health into Network Rail?
+Why we brought Occupational Health into Network Rail?

-To provide an Occupational Health service that really understands the needs of people working on the railway and can give you the right support at the right time.
+To provide an Occupational Health Service that really understands the needs of people working on the railway and can give you the right support at the right time.